MengShue/flickr_ai_photo/README.md

 This Python program allows users to download images from Flickr based on a search keyword via the command line.
 Additionally, it can process the downloaded images using OpenAI’s DALL·E to generate AI variations of the images.

+## Purpose

+This project is designed to assist in collecting large amounts of target images for machine learning training data.
+By automating the download of images from Flickr and generating AI-augmented variations, users can easily compile datasets for training and testing machine learning models.
+The AI-generated images can also serve as test data to evaluate model performance.

 ## Features

 * Search and Download Images from Flickr: Specify a keyword to search for images and download them asynchronously.